N95 vs FFP3 & FFP2 masks – what’s the difference?

 Also check to make sure there’s a good seal around face / some padding for comfort / tie around face straps with adequate strength and tension.

-The worldwide market has been flooded by Chinese made KN95 masks which has helped reduce prices but it is very difficult to sellers to verify the documents certifying these masks.
+The worldwide market has been flooded by Chinese made KN95 masks which has helped reduce prices but it is very difficult for sellers to verify the documents certifying these masks.
+Hive does not sell this product.

 The Health and Safety Executive, HSE recently wrote that KN95 masks should not be worn in the workplace as PPE due to the difficulty in proving the effectiveness of the mask.
 Instead, they are fine to wear day to day by civilians for example in shops.